HugoBlox/theme-academic-cv/content/publication/zorzetto-effects-2022/index.md

   average topographic corrections.
-Finally, we quantify the importance of the topographic correction for a varying number of terrain clusters and for different radiation terms (direct, diffuse, and reflected radiative fluxes) in order to inform the application of this methodology in different ESMs with varying sub-grid tile structure.textless/ptextgreater
+Finally, we quantify the importance of the topographic correction for a varying number of terrain clusters and for different radiation terms (direct, diffuse, and reflected radiative fluxes) in order to inform the application of this methodology in different ESMs with varying sub-grid tile structure.
 publication: '*EGUsphere*'
 url_pdf: https://egusphere.copernicus.org/preprints/2022/egusphere-2022-770/
 doi: 10.5194/egusphere-2022-770